xronos-inc/ros-xronos-example/README.md

 The `with-xronos` directory shows sample code that lets `xronos` and `rclcpp` coexist within the same process, delegating interprocess communication to `rclcpp`.

+## License

+This example is based on an example from [the ROS 2 documentation](https://github.com/ros2/ros2_documentation/blob/jazzy/LICENSE), which is licensed under the Creative Commons Attribution 4.0 International license.

+Changes are licensed under the BSD 3-clause license.